40 Extremely Achievable Things To Do In London

 Guys.
 Come on.

-But everyone always says you should write what you want to read: so here we go.
-Here are some completely normal, average, achievable, nothing special and mostly free things that I like doing in my spare time.
+Here are some completely normal, average, achievable, nothing special and mostly free things that are worth doing in your spare time.

 1. Park yourself and your mates in Granary Square